GW2ToolBelt/GW2APIClient/README.md

 ## Supported Platforms

-The library is written in platform-independent Kotlin code and can be used on Android, JavaScript, the JVM and various native targets.
-However, prebuilt binaries are currently only available for the JVM.
+The library is written in platform-independent Kotlin code and can be used on Android, JavaScript and the JVM and (possibly in the future) various native targets.
+Currently, prebuilt binaries are only available for the JVM (and Android) and JS.

-!
-TODO

 ## Building from source